luphysics/PyMODA/docs/developer-guide.md

 pre-commit install              # Adds the Git hooks to the repository.
 ```

+On Windows, also run `git config core.safecrlf false` in the `PyMODA` folder.
+This prevents a circular problem where Git cannot commit because it converts line endings to CRLF but doctoc converts line endings back to LF.

 Now that the Git hooks are installed, they will automatically run every time a commit changes relevant files.

-> :warning: When a hook runs, you may need to add the files and commit again.
+> :warning: When a hook changes a file, you'll need to add the files and commit again.

 Here is an example of committing with the hooks installed.
 Black formats a Python file, so the commit must be run again.